 3. “Are you going to drink at Christmas/your wedding?”

 I gave up drinking to banish my anxiety forever, to avoid blacking out precious memories and so I never have to experience a hangover again.
 These are all pretty good reasons, in my opinion.
-The changes to my lifestyle means that I’m achieving this each and everyday.
+The changes to my lifestyle mean that I’m achieving this each and every day.
 To drink on special occasions seems like to worst time to break.

 4. “You were so much fun when you were drunk!”